AlexYChiu/assignment_1_net_apps/README.md

 ## Testing

-To run tests, use the command: <br>
+To run tests, use the command in the "tests" directory: <br>
 `python -m unittest`